efournier92/Rock-Paper-Scissors/README.md

 This is my take on the class `Rock, Paper, Scissors` programming exercise, written in Ruby and CLI executable.

-The player and computer play a best of 3 round game, with ties not counting as a round.
-The first player with 2 points is the winner.
+The player and computer play a best-of-3-rounds game, with ties not counting as a valid round.
+The first player to have 2 points is the winner.

 ###Features:

 * User plays against a computer opponent.
-* A game consists of a series of 3 rounds until either player wins 2 rounds.
+* A game consists of a series of 3 rounds, lasting until either player wins 2 rounds.
 * The number of rounds won by the player and the computer are shown after each round.
-* Outputs the game's winner before exiting.
+* Game's winner is outputted before exiting.
 * The computer opponent randomly chooses between rock, paper, and scissors each round.
 * The user chooses his or her shape by typing `"r"` (rock), `"p"` (paper), or `"s"` (scissors) each round.
 * If the player enters an invalid shape, prints an error message and starts the next round.